bu-ist/bu-django-bootstrap/README.md

 If you don't already have it, install Oracle VirtualBox from https://www.virtualbox.org/wiki/Downloads

-If you don't already have it, install Vagrant from http://vagrantup.com
+If you don't already have it, install the latest version of Vagrant from http://vagrantup.com (tested with 1.2.2)

 START A NEW PROJECT:
 =======================